ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

+# Two - Introduction to Reinforcement Learning

+Context, the Markov Decision and four central challenges in reinforcement learning.

+---

 ## What is reinforcement learning

-Training agents that can learn how to interact with environments and maximize reward signals
+The goal in reinforcement learning is to develop agents that can learn to tale actions that maximize a scalar reward signal.
 Reinforcement learning is fundamentally about **decision making**

 > Goal at DeepMind is to try to use reinforcement learning to solve some of the bigger visions of AI ... it is the paradigm of artificial intelligence ...
 RL is the paradigm that describes how to learn optimal decisions in any environment - [David Silver](https://www.youtube.com/watch?v=M5a6HasTHs4)